asyncapi/website/pages/blog/february-2021-at-asyncapi.md

     photo: /img/avatars/lpgornicki.webp
     link: https://twitter.com/derberq
     byline: AsyncAPI Maintainer and Community Guardian
-excerpt: ''
+excerpt: We are getting close to joining a foundation.
+We started few new initiatives.
+We are busy.
+In other words, this is a good time to join us and drive things together
 featured: true
 ---

 > Read [January 2021 at AsyncAPI](/blog/january-2021-at-asyncapi) for the update from January.

-I think I enjoy monthly status over weekly one.
+I enjoy monthly status over weekly one.
 It is not that I'm just happy I have more time for other things.
 Content size did not change.
-It's that I think people do have other things to do than just follow AsyncAPI.
-Community has other things to do.
-Life in open-source runs slower, at least when you look at it from the outside :sweat_smile:.
-I just have an impression more people read it, when it is once a month.
-At least this is how it looks now and we will see what next months bring.
-I wonder what is your view on that.
+I think people do have other things to do than follow AsyncAPI only :sweat_smile:.
+Life in open-source runs slower, at least when you look at it from the outside.
+I have an impression more people pay attention to the status when it is once a month.
+I wonder what your view is on that.

-## Open governance model aka Charter ready for the review
+## Open governance model aka charter ready for the review

-Is open governance model the same as a charter?
-No. Charter is a boring legal document that describes many rules that need to be followed when being under the Linux Foundation.
-One of the things the charter tackles is the overall rules on how the project will operate and be governed.
+Is an "open governance model" the same as a "charter"?
+No. Charter is a boring legal document that describes many rules that need to be followed when being under a foundation.
+One of the things the charter tackles is the general rules on how the project will operate and be governed.

-I think more important to write here is that the charter is here, it finally arrived and is ready for the review.
-We also explained in special blog post, in more human-friendly words what governance model we envision for the AsyncAPI Initiative.
-This content was released and communicated on Tuesday, 9th of March and we will wait for your feedback until 23rd of March.
-Looks like we will kick off April under the umbrella of the Linux Foundation :crossed_fingers:
+I think more important to write here is that the charter is here.
+It finally arrived and is ready for review.
+In the special blog post, we also explained what governance model we envision for the AsyncAPI Initiative in more human-friendly words.
+This content was released and communicated on Tuesday, 9th of March, and we will wait for your feedback until 23rd of March.
+It looks like we will kick off April under the umbrella of the foundation :crossed_fingers:

 Please take your time to:
 - Read [Finding a Good Open Governance Model for AsyncAPI](/blog/governance-motivation) to understand our motivation